 Throughout the 63-year history of the Daytona 500, there have been a handful of drivers who really stand out for their records at the iconic NASCAR Cup Series race at Daytona International Speedway.
-Bobby Allison, Dale Jarrett, and Jeff Gordon each won the Daytona 500 three times.
+Bobby Allison, Dale Jarrett, Jeff Gordon, and Denny Hamlin each won the Daytona 500 three times.
 Cale Yarborough racked up four Daytona 500 wins over the course of his career.

 1964 Daytona 500

 For the 1964 Daytona 500, Petty was behind the wheel of his iconic No. 43 Plymouth for Petty Enterprises.
 The Level Cross, North Carolina native absolutely dominated his first Daytona 500 win.
 He led for 184 of the 200 laps, which is a Daytona 500 record that still stands to this day.
 The race, which marked the first time that NASCAR offered a purse of over $100,000, also saw the debut of the 426 ci Chrysler Hemi engine.
 Considering that Chrysler teams took four of the top five spots that day at Daytona Beach, it was one hell of an introduction.

 Here's another fun fact about the '64 Daytona 500: Ralph Earnhardt placed 19th in the race.
 Now, you may recognize that name, as Ralph was the father of the legendary Dale Earnhardt Sr. (who won the Daytona 500 in 1998) and the grandfather of Dale Earnhardt Jr. (who won the Daytona 500 in 2004 and 2014).

 1966 Daytona 500